Mankind's desire for peace can be realized only by the creation of a world government.

 Nation-States Sovereignty

 The World Federation would establish global laws for global issues (such as war, climate change, and dangerous technologies).
 It would be up to the legislative assembly to determine which issues, as well as the particulars and details of the World Federation's functions.
 However, the World Federation's powers would be strictly limited to matters of a global nature.
 In much the same way that democratically elected governments currently have defined divisions of powers between federal and state/provincial levels, codified in their constitutions, the World Federation would be limited to enact legislation that is both necessary and has a global impact on all citizens of the planet.
 Nation-states will retain sovereignty over all other issues within their borders.
-Any change to the established division of powers would require a majority of votes by the legislature and ratification by the nation-state member.
+Any change to the established division of powers would require a majority of the legislature and ratification by nation-state members.

 Executive Branch